Disentangling the critical signatures of neural activity: Methods

 and clearly

-so the correlation between $\tilde v_i$ and $\tilde v_j$ is proportional to the correlation between $v_i$ and $v_j$.
-This means that at different $(D^*, \theta, \gamma_D)$ we simply find a rescaled interaction matrix $A_{ij}$, but the scaling of correlation length does not change.
+Therefore, the covariance between $\tilde v_i$ and $\tilde v_j$ is proportional to the covariance between $v_i$ and $v_j$.
+This implies that at different $(D^*, \theta, \gamma_D)$ we find a rescaled interaction matrix $A_{ij}$, but the scaling of correlation length does not change.